Sectarianism and minorities in the Syrian civil war: Establishing an autonomous region

-Even though the PYD was struggling to maintain a loyal base of followers, the party quickly gained momentum when the ongoing conflict between the Syrian regime and the armed opposition increased.
-Where initially the PYD did not get involved in the war, this changed when Assad withdrew his military forces from several towns in northern Syria.
+The Democratic Union Party (abbreviated PYD in Kurdish), a political party affiliated with the international Kurdistan Communities Union, despite struggling to maintain a loyal base of followers, quickly gained momentum as the conflict between the Syrian regime and the armed opposition started to increase.
+Where initially the PYD did not get involved in the war, this changed when Assad withdrew his military forces from several towns in northern Syria in July 2012.
 Considering the PYD was the only Kurdish political organization with a military force, the PYD seized this opportunity to capture these now unarmed towns.
 The military wing of the PYD, the People's Protection Units (YPG) took nearly every town in northern Syria where a Kurdish majority lived in just two months.
 By January 2014, three autonomous cantons were established in the northern part of Syria, Rojava.
 The PYD's strength in the Kurdish regions in Syria is because of this well-organized and well-trained military wing.
 The PYD has enough resources to recruit, train and commit potential sympathizers to the party and now has an estimated 10.000-20.000 armed members.